alitopaloglu/ExcParentCatPathFromSubCatUrls/README.md

 ExcParentCatPathFromSubCatUrls
 ==============================

+ATTENTION - DEVELOPED FOR ONLY MAGENTO ENTERPRISE EDITION 1.13

 This module adds a yes/no option labelled as "Use Parent Category Path for Category URLs" on

 Magento Admin Panel -> System -> Configuration -> Catalog -> Seo